 01392 72 5928

-During my BSc degree in Physiology and the University of Bristol, I took a special interest in alternative splicing.
-From there I applied for a PhD position in Bristol with Prof Dave Bates (now working at Nottingham University), Prof Steve Harper (Bristol), and Dr Sebastian Oltean (now working at the University of Exeter), to study alternative splicing of VEGF-A in chronic kidney disease.
-After finishing my PhD, I had developed an interest in the manipulation of VEGF-A splicing in diabetic nephropathy and continued to do a Post-doc with Dr Sebastian Oltean in Bristol.
-Since July 2017, I have a Research Fellow position at the University of Exeter to continue working with Dr Sebatian Oltean.
+I carried out my PhD at the university of Bristol with Prof Dave Bates (now working at Nottingham University), Prof Steve Harper (Bristol), and Dr Sebastian Oltean (now working at the University of Exeter), studying the alternative splicing of VEGF-A in chronic kidney disease.
+After finishing my PhD, I developed an interest in the manipulation of VEGF-A splicing in diabetic nephropathy and continued to do a Post-doc with Dr Sebastian Oltean in Bristol.
+Since July 2017, I have a Research Fellow position at the University of Exeter to continue working with Dr Sebatian Oltean loking at novel alternative splicing events in diabetic nephropathy.

-I am working on grants/funding obtained by Dr Sebastian Oltean from the BHF, Richard Bright VEGF Research Trust, and Boehringer Ingelheim.
+I am working on funding obtained by Dr Sebastian Oltean from the Diabetes UK.

 - PhD in Glomerular Physiology and Alternative Splicing (University of Bristol, 2011-2014).